xiaomiyao/TCPChatApp/README.md

     - `Content` (string)
     - `Timestamp` (DateTime)

+### 📝 User Registration & Authentication

+- **Registration Message Structure:**
+  The envelope now supports registration details under the type `"Register"`.
+Registration messages include a `User` object with a username and a password hash.

+- **Server-Side Registration Logic:**
+  Upon receiving a registration request, the server:

+  - Validates that the username and password hash are not empty.
+  - Checks for duplicate usernames in the in-memory store (or database).
+  - Hashes the password securely (to be implemented).
+  - Adds the new user to the store.
+  - Sends an encrypted response (registration successful or failure).

+- **Authentication:**
+  The login mechanism verifies the user’s credentials and opens a chat session on success.

+Refer to `ClientHandler.cs` for additional implementation details.

 🔐 ## Encryption and Serialization

 - **Encryption**: All messages are encrypted before sending and decrypted upon receipt using a shared `CryptoHelper`.